karthikathota/DSA/Readme.md

 # STACK

 ![](img/stack.png)
-Stack is an ADT with 2 main operaitons i.e push ad pop.
+Stack is an linear ADT with 2 main operaitons i.e push ad pop.
 It follows Last In First Out(LIFO).
 Elements are pushed from the top and popped from top.
 All the operations are done with the help of a variable called top.